 Menopause marks a significant life change for many individuals.
 It’s a time when the body experiences a series of natural body transitions that lead to loss of period and inability to get pregnant.

 Often surrounded by myths and misconceptions, menopause can often feel like a big unknown for many.
-But understanding the basics of this transition is essential for being prepared for this natural phase of life.
+But understanding menopause and the basics of this transition is essential for being prepared for this natural phase of life.
 Our menopause specialists are here to help.

 Today’s blog will shed light on what menopause is, its symptoms, and the biological changes that occur.
 It will provide a foundation of knowledge for anyone navigating this part of their life.